 One of Tom’s favourite phrases is, “The more I learn, the more I learn how little I know,” from Socrates, which he finds translates perfectly into Great Lakes diving.
 “The more I dive the more I realize there’s more out there to discover than I ever imagined,” he said recently.
 Drawing on over 1,000 dives in environments from caves to ice and training from Open Water to Full Trimix, he brings a unique perspective to scuba that usually includes a few laughs along the way.

-Tom has presented both short and primary presentations at previous “Shipwrecks Symposiums” and was Master of Ceremonies for the last four years.
+Tom has presented both short and primary presentations at previous “Shipwrecks Symposiums” and was Master of Ceremonies for the last five years.
 We are very pleased to have him back again this year.
-You may view some of Tom’s photography on his web site scubaq.ca
+You may view some of Tom’s photography on his web site www.scubaq.ca